CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 ## Multiple Networks

-A single Rack Controller can be connected to more than one VLAN, each from a different Rack Controller interface.
-This allows one Rack Controller to manage different subnets to help scale your Rack Controller or to satisfy your network architecture.
+A single rack controller can be connected to more than one VLAN, each from a different rack controller interface.
+This allows one rack controller to manage different subnets to help scale your rack controller or to satisfy your network architecture.